 There are many reasons you might think about taking time away from work.
 It’s a big, wide world out there and there’s a lot to see and do.

-You could be considering having children, taking time out to volunteer, taking a year off to write that novel you’ve always dreamt of, or perhaps you’re thinking about study or taking on caring responsibilities.
+You could be considering having children, volunteering, taking a year off to write that novel, or perhaps you’re thinking about study or taking on caring responsibilities.

-Whatever your reason for taking time away from work, don’t leave your super to fall behind while you are out exploring new experiences.
+Whatever your reason, don’t leave your super to fall behind while you are out exploring new experiences.

 If you are 45, have $300,000 in super and earn $120,000 a year, taking a year off work without pay now (and without the corresponding contributions to your super) could mean you have over $17,000 less in your super by the time you reach 65.*

 As you start planning time away from work, consider whether it might suit you to contribute extra to super in the lead up to your work break.
 The sooner you start making additional payments into super, the longer that money has to compound and grow.
 Your super can be growing and expanding at the same time as you are out growing and expanding your life.